RillingDev/rilling.dev/01.blog/02.creating-a-web-chat-with-php-and-mysql/item.md

 ## The Database

 As we haven't created our table already we will now do this.
-Our table is pretty simple: one column for the time, text and name each plus an id column which increases by itself everytime something gets written, while being our index.
+Our table is pretty simple: one column for the time, text and name each plus an id column which increases by itself every time something gets written, while being our index.
 The easiest way to achieve this is to enter the following MySQL code in the SQL tab of your PhpMyAdmin:

 ```sql
 CREATE TABLE IF NOT EXISTS `chat` (